campoy/go-tooling-workshop/3-dynamic-analysis/1-debugging/1-delve.md

 ## Congratulations

 You're a master of delve!
-Seriously, there's not much more to learn about debuggers and this will help you figure out why your code behave misteriously.
+Seriously, there's not much more to learn about debuggers and this will help you figure out why your code behave mysteriously.

 But as we say at Google ["testing rocks, debugging sucks!"](https://docs.google.com/presentation/d/1tahi9BSW8wR3R2DWTRp4eH0ZmZQFpYvEjAby942EykE/edit#slide=id.i0), so let's stop debugging and learn how to test with the [next chatper](../2-testing/1-go-test.md).